-The Florida Photographic Collection is a internationally recognized component of the State Archives of Florida and contains over one million images, and over 6,000 movies and video tapes.
-Over 174,000 of the photographs have been scanned and placed on this website.
+The Florida Photographic Collection is an internationally recognized component of the State Archives of Florida and contains over one million images and over 6,000 movies and video tapes.
+Over 206,000 of the photographs have been scanned and placed on this website.

 Morris soon discovered that historical images of Florida were difficult to acquire.
 He realized that while a few organizations collected photographs of specific areas or persons, no one was preserving historical images for the state as a whole.
-With the assistance of Dr. Doak Campbell, then president, the Florida Photographic Archives was begun in 1952 at Florida State University.
+With the assistance of Dr. Doak Campbell, then president of Florida State University, the Florida Photographic Archives was begun in 1952 at F.S.U.
 Morris used his newspaper and political connections to gather photographs of Florida's people and places.
 The collection, housed first in Dodd Hall and later in the R.M.
 Strozier Library, grew rapidly.

 Allen Morris became the Clerk of the House of Representatives for the State of Florida in 1966.
 One of Morris' former colleagues, journalist Jim Minter, observed that Morris was "the Grandfather of the Florida House and Senate," a spiritual guide who trained several generations of Florida's public officials in the high ethics of practical politics.
 He remained as House Clerk until his retirement in 1986, but continued on as Clerk emeritus until 1996.

-Morris passed away in 2002.
+Allen Morris passed away in 2002.
 Joan Morris remained the collection's curator until her retirement in 2004.
 She passed away in 2016.

-Copies of any photograph in the collection are available for a nominal fee.
+High resolution scans or prints of any photograph in the collection are available for purchase.
 Click here to access the current fee schedule for obtaining reproductions.
 We hope you enjoy browsing the images--and please, remember that this collection was built on donations.
-If you have Florida-related images that you are interested in donating or loaning, please contact the staff at [email protected].
+If you have Florida-related images that you are interested in donating or loaning for reproduction, please contact the staff at [email protected].
 The State Archives of Florida appreciates your interest in the Florida Memory Program.